 2. The Descriptions Are Often the Best Part

 Okay, so the sketch is the headline, but the personality readings are the actual meat of the experience.
 I’ve found that the drawing gives you a face to fixate on, but the written reading—the stuff about their temperament, their quirks, their job—is what actually makes your brain start spinning.
+It’s like a cold reading but for your inbox.

-For instance, when I ordered from Soulmate Story, the sketch was great (very detailed, nice shading), but the personality profile mentioned he would be someone who 'values silence but speaks with his eyes.'
+For instance, when I ordered from /rec/main, the sketch was great (very detailed, nice shading), but the personality profile mentioned he would be someone who 'values silence but speaks with his eyes.'
 As someone who literally talks for a living in customer service, the idea of a quiet man is basically my version of a tropical vacation.
 They also give you a relationship timeline, which—skepticism aside—is fun to cross-reference with your actual dating life.
 It’s like a more personalized version of checking your daily horoscope on an app, but with way more 'main character' energy.

 3. The 'Uncanny Valley' of Familiarity

 Something weird happens when you look at these sketches.
 You’ll either think, 'I have never seen this man in my life,' or you’ll have this creepy moment where you think he looks exactly like your third-grade teacher’s son.
 In my experience, the more 'premium' services tend to avoid that generic, computer-generated look that some of the cheaper ones have.
+I've written before about digital vs hand-drawn realism if you want to see the difference in quality.

 4. You Might Get Different Results (And That’s Okay)